LedgerHQ/lib-ledger-core/README.md

 apt-get install libssl-dev
 ```
 you can then use the argument `-DOPENSSL_SSL_LIBRARIES=/usr/lib/x86_64-linux-gnu -DOPENSSL_INCLUDE_DIR=/usr/include/openssl` in the above cmake command
-"DOPENSSL_ROOT_DIR" are not necessary on linux.
+"DOPENSSL_ROOT_DIR" is not necessary on linux.

 > On `Windows`,
 Openssl can be downloaded and installed from https://slproweb.com/products/Win32OpenSSL.html